Access & Inclusion

 You can read the full DAIP by clicking the links below:

-Access and Inclusion Advisory Panel members
+Access and Inclusion Advisory Panel

 The Access and Inclusion Advisory Panel aims to connect Council to people’s lived experience.
 The Panel meets quarterly to help shape the access and inclusion outcomes for key projects across the city.